Before you apply

-Of course, the biggest key to successful student loan repayment is making those payments on-time.
+Of course, the most important of the student loan repayment tips is to make those payments on-time.
 Check your balance frequently, and set reminders on your phone or calendar for your payment dates.

 By being punctual with your payments, you’ll not only prevent your principal from piling on, but you’ll also keep your credit score up.
 Besides your loan application, a strong credit score could benefit you with insurance companies, potential employers, landlords, and even cell phone companies!